dglassbrenner1/my-posts-on-fraud-detection/1-commonly-used-models.md

 # 1. Commonly used supervised learning models

 I want to focus on models commonly used in fraud detection.
-Maybe not surprisingly, a web search doesn't uncover e.g. exactly which types of models Visa uses.
+Maybe not surprisingly, a web search doesn't uncover, e.g., exactly which types of models Visa uses.
 And if you did find a post on what Visa uses, it could well be out-of-date.